-Reviewing the peer-reviewed medical literature, a 2013 study (2) found that "the studies show that balance is an important component of the sideline assessment," although the authors noted that the modified BESS (M-BESS) contained in the SCAT3 utilizes three BESS stances on a hard surface only and that "[f]urther research is required to examine the sensitivity and reliability of the M-BESS for the detection of balance deficits in concussed athletes assessed on the sports sideline.
-By contrast, the new American Academy of Neurology concussion guidelines (5), view the BESS assessment tool as likely to identify concussion with only low to moderate diagnostic accuracy with a low specificity of 34 to 64% (meaning a false positive rate for concussion of 34 to 64%), but a high degree of specificity of 91% (meaning that the test will only miss one out of ten concussions).
+The new American Academy of Neurology concussion guidelines view the BESS assessment tool as likely to identify concussion with only low to moderate diagnostic accuracy with a low specificity of 34 to 64% (meaning a false positive rate for concussion of 34 to 64%), but a high degree of specificity of 91% (meaning that the test will only miss one out of ten concussions).

-On the basis of studies showing the BESS to have a practice effect, and also that it seems to be affected not only by the environment in which the test is conducted but also by how soon after exercise the test is given, the American Academy of Pediatrics' statement on concussions recommends (7) that the post-concussion testing be performed more than 15 minutes after cessation of exercise, and in a setting in which follow-up assessments can be performed, not on a noisy sports sideline.
-A recent literature review (8) also noted that BESS performance is affected by exertion and fatigue, the type of sport played, and a history of ankle injury or instability.
+On the basis of studies showing the BESS to have a practice effect, and also that it seems to be affected not only by the environment in which the test is conducted but also by how soon after exercise the test is given, the American Academy of Pediatrics' statement on concussions recommends that the post-concussion balance testing not be performed on a noisy sports sideline, but be delayed until 15 minutes after cessation of exercise and in a setting in which follow-up assessments can be performed.
+A recent literature review also noted that BESS performance is affected by exertion and fatigue, the type of sport played, and a history of ankle injury or instability.

-In his 2012 book, Concussions and Our Kids (9) Robert Cantu, M.D., one of the country's leading concussion experts, recommends that baseline testing (which most think of solely in terms of computerized neurocognitive testing), routinely performed at the professional and college level and, increasingly at the high school level as well, be expanded to include balance testing.
+In his 2012 book, Concussions and Our Kids Robert Cantu, M.D., one of the country's leading concussion experts, agrees.
+He recommends expanding baseline testing (which most think of solely in terms of computerized neurocognitive testing, and which is routinely performed at the professional and college level and, increasingly, at the high school level, be expanded to include a balance assessment.

 Poor balance and dizziness are different

-Balance problems are often linked to dizziness as objective and subjective impairments of similar nervous system functioning.
-Dizziness can be the result of multiple organic reasons, including disturbances in vestibular (ie. vertigo), visual, or cardiovascular (ie. fainting) systems.
+Balance problems are often linked to dizziness as objective and subjective impairments of similar nervous system functioning, but they are distinct albeit overlapping conditions.
+Concussions can cause balance problems by adversely affecting either the central nervous system or the inner ear balance mechanism.
+Dizziness can be the result of a variety of organic reasons, including disturbances in vestibular (ie. vertigo), visual, or cardiovascular (ie. fainting) systems.

 While postural stability and balance can be tested objectively using such tests as the Romberg, tandem walking, heel-to-toe, BESS, Clinical Test of Sensory Interaction and Balance (CTSIB), and biomechanical force-plate tests, there is no consensus measure for dizziness, which is typically measured using postural/balance testing, self-report dizziness questionnaires, or both.

-A more recent study (11), however, found no link between dizziness and prolonged recovery.
+A more recent study, however, found no link between dizziness and prolonged recovery.